keawade/keawade.github.io/src/posts/2015-07-04-Configuring_a_Hyper-V_Cluster.md

 ## Ready for Roles

 We are done installing and configuring our Hyper-V cluster!
 At this point, we are free to add VMs to the cluster as roles.
-I may write another article describing what can be done here later.